 The park is divided into two main sections: one for the families and one for individuals.
 It spans the vast area of 318,000 square meters and it is known for containing some spectacular features, the most notable of which is the dancing fountain situated at the park’s heart which comes to life daily after Al-Isha Prayer in a vibrant mix of colors and lights that compliments the joyful music to which the water dances.

 There is also the beautiful artificial lake that is overlooked by the fountain.
 In addition to that, the park comprises paths and tracks that are perfect for jogging, an area dedicated to exhibitions and festivals, and multiple play areas and fun rooms for young visitors.

 The park’s working hours are from 10 AM – 11 PM.

-Those are just some of the many amazing tourist attractions in Saudi Arabia to which we recommend that you pay a visit – alone or with your family – in your next visit to KSA.
+Those are just some of the many amazing tourist attractions in the kingdom to which we recommend that you pay a visit – alone or with your family – in your next trip to Saudi Arabia.